-Secure a Paid Internship Abroad in China with CIP’s Professional International Internships.
+Secure a Paid Internship Abroad in China with CIP’s Professional International Internship.
 We place you into a placement matching your career prospects and strength.
-Long-term internships are usually paid while the short terms are not paid.
-Industries such as Marketing, Business Development, Human Resources and International Business offers paid internships in summer while Finance and Legal roles are generally not paid.
+Long-term Programs are usually paid.
+Industries such as Marketing, Business Development, Human Resources and International Business offers salaried internships in summer while Finance and Legal roles vary.
 Stipends from Internships Abroad usually could cover your daily expenses like food and transport.
 We host over 500 interns in China every year including summer internships.
-Inquire now about our Paid Internships Abroad
+Inquire now about our Internships Abroad

 Looking for an Internship in China?
-We mean it when we say our Internships abroad are “Executive”.
-China Internship Placements offers Paid Internship Program in China as well as Learn Chinese Language programs in Beijing, Shanghai, Shenzhen, and Nanjing.
+We mean it when we say our Internships are “Executive”.
+China Internship Placements offers Paid Career Development Program in China as well as Learn Chinese Language programs in Beijing, Shanghai, Shenzhen, and Nanjing.
 Our programs present a unique opportunity for many young graduates and college students to gain valuable international experiences in a multinational corporate environment while Immersing into the local culture.
 Enjoy our China Internship Lecture Series that has equipped our internship participants in the past to become entrepreneurs in China.
 There exist opportunities for participants who want to join our Intensive Summer Chinese Study Abroad Program to be enrolled on our University Chinese Language Programs and Summer Intensive Chinese language Study programs.
-Internships in China program aims to provide international internship opportunities for College Students and Young Graduates around the world to embrace Global diversity towards becoming responsible International citizens.
-There are wide varieties of companies and sectors to choose from including all famous Multinational organizations listed on Forbes top 100 list.
+Internships in China program aims to provide internship opportunities for College Students and Young Graduates around the world to embrace Global diversity towards becoming responsible International citizens.
+There are wide varieties of companies and sectors to choose from including all famous Multinational organizations listed on Forbes top 500 list.
 Our Internship in China for international students has won several awards.
-Whether you are looking for an International Internship, Summer Internship, Gap Year Internship, Winter, or Business Internships, the CIP platform offers very professional options
+Whether you are looking for an Internship, Summer Programs, Gap Year Internships, Winter, or Business Placements, the CIP platform offers very professional options

 Learn Chinese in China

 Study Abroad and learn Chinese in China within the best study environment.
 We combine intensive Chinese Language Courses and standard Mandarin Class, depending on your expectation.
-Chinese classes run all year round with summer, winter, fall and spring admissions.
-Our University Mandarin program is hosted in China’s top 10 universities recognized for best facilities in teaching foreigners to speak Chinese.
-Looking for the best Chinese language school?
-Try CIP Mandarin Programs.
-High School Study Abroad programs are also available to help teenagers accelerate Chinese language skills within shortest possible time.
+Mandarin classes run all year round with summer, winter, fall and spring admissions.
+Our Language program is hosted in China’s top 10 universities recognized for best facilities in teaching foreigners to speak Chinese faster.
+Looking for the best Chinese language school in Shanghai and Beijing?
+Try CIP’s Mandarin Programs.
+High School Programs are also available for teenagers to accelerate their Chinese language skills within shortest possible time.
 We are one of the Best Chinese Language Schools in Beijing and Shanghai.
-Join our Summer Camp Programs, High School Internships, Gap Year Programs in China, Intensive Chinese Language Programs and immersion arrangements and be taught by accredited and professional Language Tutors
+Join our Summer Camp, High School Internships, Gap Year Programs in China, Intensive Chinese Language Programs and immersion arrangements and be taught by accredited and professional Language Tutors

-We achieve full immersion, by making arrangements for Homestay and shared accommodations, Cultural trips and activities, interaction with locals and language partner project etc Be part of our comprehensive Chinese language programs hosted in Beijing, Shanghai, Shenzhen and other cities.
+You will achieve full immersion, by joining Homestay and shared accommodations, Cultural trips and activities, interaction with locals and language partner project etc Be part of our comprehensive Chinese language programs hosted in Beijing, Shanghai, Shenzhen and other cities.
 Apply to learn Chinese in China Now!

 Find your perfect internship placement in one of the world’s most dynamic countries.
 Get started today!